ShehaniWageesha/Share-Memos-Project-MERN/README.md

 git clone https://github.com/ShehaniWageesha/Share-Memos-Project-MERN.git
 ```

-* Run these commands for both client and server side to start the app
+* Run these commands for both backend and frontend to start the app

 ```sh
 npm install